 This ambitious program educates and informs mid-level experts (age 28-43) about Taiwan and U.S.-Taiwan relations.
 TUPP consists of two consecutive programs, including seminars in Washington, D.C. and a research trip to Taiwan.
-The first year of the program was conducted from August 16-29, 2017.
 More information about TUPP, including information for next year’s program, and how to apply, can be found on this page.

 Applications are now closed.

 TUPP is a groundbreaking two-week program that enhances the understanding of Taiwan among future American policy leaders.
 It provides a unique opportunity for America’s emerging leaders to gain the necessary personal experiences in Taiwan that will enable them to appreciate Taiwanese perspectives on cross-Strait matters, Taiwan’s role in the world, and the importance of U.S.-Taiwan relations.

 Each year, the program begins with 2-3 days in Washington, D.C. where the delegation will be briefed by U.S. officials, academics, and think tank experts.
 This is followed by the Taiwan leg of the trip, where TUPP fellows visit several cities and meet with a range of individuals from government, business, non-governmental organizations, and academia.
 The trip involves exposure to Taiwan’s culture, history, and politics.

 TUPP fellows are expected to have a demonstrated history of professional achievement and interest in policy.
 Applicants should range in age from 28 to 43 years old and have functional as well as regional expertise.
 Stipends are not provided, but all program related expenses are covered.